Anterior Cruciate Ligament (ACL) Tears & Sprains

 - Rapid change in direction (i.e., during juking)

 - Sudden slowing or stops (running into base, plow stops when skiing)

 - Contact or collision (i.e., during a tackle)

 However, ACL injuries can happen in other ways too.
 If you are experiencing the symptoms, it’s best to see a qualified orthopaedic surgeon.

 Diagnosing an ACL tear or sprain

 The first step to diagnosis is a physical exam.
-Dr. Massey will meet with you and ask questions about your injury.
+One of our experienced doctors will meet with you and ask questions about your injury.
 He will also test the stability and range of motion of your knee.

 At this appointment, we may perform X-rays to rule out any damage to bone.
 An MRI usually is not necessary to diagnose a torn ACL, but may be recommended depending on your symptoms, as ACL injuries commonly involve damage to other knee structures, such as the meniscus, cartilage or other ligaments.

 ACL injuries are diagnosed according to level of severity: